 While it isn’t common, there are ways for viruses to escape from virtual machines.
-If the VM is connected to your home network, they can often spread across it.
+It can spread across if the VM is connected to your home network.
 Many viruses can also use vulnerabilities like x86 virtualization and the virtual COM ports.

-How a Virus Might Escape a Virtual Machine and Infect the Host Operating System
+How a Virus Might Escape a VM and Infect the Host Operating System

 Viruses can escape a virtual machine by exploiting features connecting it to the host machine or other environments, such as a shared home network or clipboard features.

 Viruses Can Spread Across the Network